lrburack/In-Silico-GAM/README.md

 - alternative protocols for sampling nuclear profiles
 - multiplexing

-Nuclear profiles are taken, then multiplexing, finite efficiency, and homology, are applied in post at lightspeed.
-Skeptical about uniform sampling?
-Me too.
-You can easily define your own protocol for slice sampling.
+Nuclear profiles are taken according to your protocol, then multiplexing, finite efficiency, and homology are applied in post at lightspeed.
 This is all packaged in the GAM configuration class which contains everything necessary to run the experiment and process the results.

 <h2> How to use... </h2>
 Download the stuff.
 Create an instance of the GAM class, which takes six optional parameters: slice width, multiplexing, detection probability, pickslice function, homolog map.
 Then call the 'run' function with the ensemble of structures you want to use, and the number of nuclear profiles to take per structure.